Best of Central Asia Tour – Spring

 Highlights of Kunya Urgench in Turkmenistan

-Catch a flight from Ashgabat to Dashoguz at 9.50 AM (50 min flight) and transfer to Kunya Urgench (100 km, 2 h.).
-Have lunch and step into the pages of history as you explore Kunya Urgench’s ruins.
+Catch a flight from Ashgabat to Dashoguz at 9.50 am (50 min flight) and transfer to Kunya Urgench (100 km, 2h.).
+Packed lunch.
+Step into the pages of history as you explore Kunya Urgench’s ruins.
 Discover the remnants of mausoleums that, while not perfectly preserved, still exude a mystical charm.
 Behold the towering Kutlug Timur Minaret that reaches for the sky, symbolizing the architectural mastery of their time.
 Explore the cultural significance of Kunya Urgench as you unravel the stories woven into its ancient stones.

-Then it’s time to say a fond farewell to Turkmenistan and cross the border into Uzbekistan, our second “Stan”.
+Then it is time to say a fond farewell to Turkmenistan and cross the border into Uzbekistan, our second “Stan”.
 Our destination for today – Nukus – is less than an hour’s drive from the border.
-On the way to Nukus, we will stop at the ancient cemetery of Mizdakhan.
+On the way to Nukus, we will make a quick stop at the ancient cemetery of Mizdakhan.
 Check-in at the hotel in Nukus and Uzbek welcome dinner.

 Accommodation: Hotel Tashkent 3*